Arkansas Highway 28: Oklahoma to Waldron

-The ArDOT maintains Highway 28 like all other parts of the state highway system.
-As a part of these responsibilities, the department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
-The ArDOT estimates the traffic level for a segment of roadway for any average day of the year in these surveys.
-In 2018, this segment had an AADT below 1000 VPD along the entire length, with the highest count being 930 VPD west of the Highway 80 intersection.
-For reference, the American Association of State Highway and Transportation Officials (AASHTO) classifies roads with fewer than 400 vehicles per day as a very low volume local road.

-Needmore to Ola
+Needmore to Rover

-A second segment of Highway 28 begins at US 71 at Needmore in the Fourche Mountains south of Waldron in Scott County.
+The route begins at US 71 at Needmore in the Fourche Mountains south of Waldron in Scott County.
 The two-lane highway runs east along the long, east-west forested ridges of the Ouachita Mountains to Parks, where it passes the NRHP-listed Parks School.
 Continuing east, Highway 28 enters the Ouachita National Forest, bridges the Fourche La Fave River twice, and passes the unincorporated communities of Harvey and Nola before leaving the Ouachita National Forest and entering Yell County.

+Entering in the southwestern part of Yell County, the route continues east through Gravelly and another crossing of the Fourche La Fave River before an intersection with Highway 307 at Bluffton.
+Highway 28 turns northeast and runs through Fourche Valley to Briggsville, where there is another intersection with Highway 307.
+The route begins skirting the edge of the Ouachita National Forest, passing through Wing to Highway 27 at Rover, where it terminates.